agsb/6502.toy/README.md

     - tone
     - play

-    - tick_put
-    - tick_get
-    - tick_run
+    - tick_put, write into counter
+    - tick_get, read from counter
-    - tick_pause
+    - tick_run, starts counter

-    - roulette
+    - tick_hlt, stops counter

+    - roulette, random number from 0 to 36
-    - seed
+    - seed, random seed from 0 to $FF
-    - random
+    - random, returns a random number from 0 to $FF

+    - hex2bin, convert a hexagesimal ascii to byte ($00 to $FF)
+    - bin2hex, convert a byte to hexagesimal ascii ($00 to $FF)

 ## Memory